There’s never been a better time to master the art of telecommuting and that includes taking care of your health while working from home (WFH).

 Working from home has its upsides but it can get lonely, especially if there’s no one to connect with at home.
 For most of us, work provides a social environment.
 When we telecommute, we become aware that we no longer have colleagues readily available for a warm “hello” or a quick chat.

+If your job requires you to fully telecommute, try these tips to stay connected with your team members.
 Reach out.
 Be that person that texts the other people in the team to say “hi”.
 Start new rituals like saying “good morning” every day via text.
-Organise a team lunch over video chat so you can still eat together just like you would at the office.
+Organise a team lunch over video chat so you can eat together like how you might if you get to work together in-person.
 Invite your workmate to a video tea break to catch up on work and exchange WFH tips.
 Whatever it is, don’t stay isolated and lonely.

 Carve out time to connect and make it work with a bit of help from technology!

-In times of uncertainty and change, a routine provides structure and comfort.
 The more entrenched our healthy routine, the more our health is on autopilot.
-Sufficient sleep, a healthy diet and regular exercises help us to stay positive and feel more energetic in the face of challenges and negative news.
+Sufficient sleep, a healthy diet and regular exercises help us to stay positive and feel more energetic in the face of challenges.

 Throughout the day, small acts of self-care will make you a happier telecommuter.
 Pamper your eyes, stay hydrated, make sure you are seated comfortably and stretch often.
 And whenever you feel isolated or lonely, reach out.